RubenDillon/tanzu/tap2/readme.md

             kubectl patch storageclass custom-storageclass -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

-    14. Deploy Harbor from the TMC Catalog using harbor-values.yaml from this git.
+    14. Deploy Harbor from the TMC Catalog or using the CLI.
+Use the harbor-values.yaml from this git.
 Modify the fields whith yours certificate and the name of your default storage class.

+                kubectl create ns harbor

+                tanzu package available list harbor.tanzu.vmware.com -A

+                        Review the last version available.
+In my case 2.6.1+vmware.1-tkg.1

+                tanzu package install harbor \
+                --package-name harbor.tanzu.vmware.com \
+                --version 2.6.1+vmware.1-tkg.1 \
+                --values-file harbor-values.yaml \
+                --namespace harbor

     15. Connect to harbor and create "tap" project as public.